 No, we advise choosing your size strictly based on your flow.
 The light/medium flow cup holds 25ml which is more than adequate for users with moderate flow.
 The heavy flow cup is designed specifically for those users who tend to run through several pads or tampons in a day.

 does giving birth impact which size I should choose?

 Giving birth does not impact which size you should use.
 The vagina is a highly elastic passage which can expand to let things in (or out!), but can also snap back into shape.
 We know of younger people who comfortably use our heavy flow cup, as well as mothers who have had multiple vaginal births who use our light/medium flow size.

 For teenagers who are just starting out with menstrual cups, we suggest beginning with our light/medium flow cup.
 This is because it has a slightly smaller diameter and therefore has a smaller insertion point.
+Teenagers may also need to practice a few different folds, as they may prefer the punch-down fold to the c-fold (see our handy guide to folds for more details).
 Once you are comfortable with insertion and removal, you can switch to the heavy flow up (if needed).

 The cervix is the neck of the uterus, and is located at the very top of your vaginal passage.
 Some menstrual cup brands advise selecting size based on the position of your cervix.
 As there is very little difference in height between Asan’s light/medium flow cup and our heavy flow cup, the position of your cervix should not matter when selecting your size.
 If you would like to learn more about cervix height and menstrual cups, read this blog post where we explain it in detail.

 i have a sensitive pelvic region. can i use either size?